WetHat/rss-tracker/test-vault/RSS/reference/Scott Hanselman's Blog/GitHub Copilot for CLI for PowerShell.md

 >
 > This is cool and all, but I use PowerShell.
 Turns out these ?? commands are just router commands to a larger EXE called github-copilot-cli.
 So if you go "?? something" you're really going "github-copilot-cli what-the⋯

 🔗Read article [online](https://feeds.hanselman.com/~/737271731/0/scotthanselman~GitHub-Copilot-for-CLI-for-PowerShell).
-For other items in this feed see [[../Scott Hanselman's Blog|Scott Hanselman's Blog]].
+For other items in this feed see [[Scott Hanselman's Blog]].
-Scott Hanselman's Blog

 - [ ] [[GitHub Copilot for CLI for PowerShell]]
 - - -
 GitHub Next has this cool project that is basically Copilot for the CLI (command line interface).
 You can sign up for their waitlist at the [Copilot for CLI site](https://feeds.hanselman.com/~/t/0/0/scotthanselman/~https://githubnext.com/projects/copilot-cli/).